vindarel/bacalisp/lisp-tutorial-clog-contest/clog-contest.md

 - we didn't copy-paste a nice looking HTML template, so we have a bit of work with that :/

 CLOG is not at all limited to websites like this.
-You can create games (there is a Snake demo), multiplayer applications (there is a chat demo)… all this by doing everything in the backend, in Common Lisp, with a lot interactivity under the fingertips.
+You can create games (there is a Snake demo), multiplayer applications (there is a chat demo)… all this by doing everything in the backend, in Common Lisp, with a lot of interactivity under the fingertips.
+Try it out!

+---

+By the way, this post was written in a literate program with [Erudite](https://github.com/mmontone/erudite/).
+Everything is written in a .lisp file, and exported to markdown.
+Read about it [here](https://lisp-journey.gitlab.io/blog/literate-programming-in-lisp-with-erudite/) and see [its source on GitHub](https://github.com/vindarel/bacalisp/blob/master/lisp-tutorial-clog-contest/clog-contest-tutorial.lisp).
+You can `wget` this source, open it in your editor and compile the snippets along the way.